DasLab/RiboGraphViz/README.md

 ![](images/MS2_example.png)

-*Above*: MS2 bacteriophage genome structure, colored by prob(unpaired) calculated in EternaFold.
+*Above*: MS2 bacteriophage genome structure, colored by prob(unpaired), calculated in EternaFold.

-*Below*: A eGFP mRNA, MFE calculated at increasing temperatures in Vienna using Arnie.
+*Below*: Visualizing the MFE structure and p(unpaired) of an mRNA for eGFP, at increasing temperatures in Vienna.
 ![](images/melting_eGFP_mRNA.gif)

 See `RiboGraphViz_demo.ipynb` for example usage.